sjchiass/website/content/week32.md

 ## Other things

 I've modified the lighting for my electronics bench.
-I've moved one of the spot lights way to the top of the structure.
-I found that it was in the way.
-Lights now come from all directions.
+I've moved one of the spotlights up to the top of the structure.
+I found that light was in the way.
+Light now comes from all directions.

 ![Well-lit lab]({static}images/updates/32/20200804_141716.jpg)